Academic Policies and General Regulations

 Incomplete

-An Incomplete grade is issued when, due to an emergency situation such as a documented illness, a student arranges with the course instructor to complete some of the course requirements after the term ends.
+An Incomplete grade is issued when, due to an emergency situation such as a documented illness, a student arranges BEFOREHAND with the course instructor to complete some of the course requirements after the term ends.
 All course work must be completed within 30 days after the beginning of the next regular semester.
 Any requests to extend the 30-day time period for completing an Incomplete require approval by the appropriate Dean.
 Any incomplete grade still outstanding after the 30-day extension will become an F and the candidate may be excluded from the program.

 Transfer of Credit and Course Waivers